floss1138/dbDotCad/README.md

 `s1_123-23-1234_C My Ace Design.dwg` for site 1
 `s2_456-078-4567-AD_new_office_fist_floor.dwg` for site 2.
 The entry will become `s1_33-078-4567-AD_new_office_fist_floor.dwg` after processing.
-The `s1_33-078-4567` part will form the database key once concatonated with the block handle.
+The `s1_33-078-4567` part will form the database key once concatenated with the block handle.

 Note that CAD drawings must have a unique master name.
 i.e. the sN_N-N-N part MUST be unique.
 The alpha revision identifier should be in UPPER CASE.